pingcap/docs-tidb-operator/en/build-multi-gcp-gke.md

 3. Access the nginx services of each cluster to verify the network interconnectivity.

-    The following command verifies the network from Cluster 1 to Cluster 2:
+    The following command verifies the network from cluster 1 to cluster 2:

     {{< copyable "shell-regular" >}}